michaelpq/michaelpq.github.io/_posts/2019-04-09-postgres-12-pg-checksums.markdown

     Discussion: https://postgr.es/m/1535719851.1286.17.camel@credativ.de

-Note that this is valid only for --check and --enable.
+Note that this is valid only for \-\-check and \-\-enable.
 Reports are every second, as follows (this is a fresh instance):

     $ pg_checksums --enable --progress